Pointing: Cultural variations

-When pointing to indicate position-in-time, many, but not all cultures tend to point toward the front to indicate events in the future, and toward the back to indicate events in the past.
+When pointing to indicate a position in time, many, but not all cultures tend to point toward the front to indicate events in the future, and toward the back to indicate events in the past.
 One noted exception is that of speakers of Aymara, who instead tend to associate what is in the past, what is known, with what is in the front, what is seen, and vice versa.

 In non-human animals

 There is considerable disagreement as to the nature of pointing behaviors in non-human animals.
 Miklósi and Soproni described pointing as a "species specific, human communicative gesture" not regularly used by any other species of primates living in the wild.
 Kita concluded similarly that "on the evidence to date only humans use the pointing gesture declarative to share attention with conspecifics."
 Kovács and colleagues state "pointing as a referential communicative act seems to be unique to human behavior."